 The Council is committed to reviewing this LDS as regularly as is necessary.
 The flexible nature of the planning system means that we can make changes to the LDS as circumstances change.
-For example, a new Supplementary Planning Document may be required to address a policy issue identified in the AMR, or a revision to the timetable may be needed to reflect a substantial change in resources.
+For example, a new Supplementary Planning Document may be identified as the Local Plan is produced, required to address a policy issue identified in the AMR, or a revision to the timetable may be needed to reflect a substantial change in resources.
 When this happens, the Council will publish the revised LDS on our website.

-2 Core Output Indicators are indicators that all local authorities must monitor and they are listed in Local Development Framework Monitoring: A Good Practice Guide (ODPM 2005) and Regional Spatial Strategy and Local Development Framework: Core Output Indicators - Update 2/2008 (CLG 2008).
+&lt;sup>2 Core Output Indicators are indicators that all local authorities must monitor and they are listed in Local Development Framework Monitoring: A Good Practice Guide (ODPM 2005) and Regional Spatial Strategy and Local Development Framework: Core Output Indicators - Update 2/2008 (CLG 2008).